 - Your teeth appear longer

-If you notice any of these symptoms, the best thing to do is call a Hicksville dentist for an official diagnosis.
+If you notice any of these symptoms, the best thing to do is call a Hicksville or Farmingdale dentist for an official diagnosis.
 Self-treating can lead to additional problems because you may not be addressing the actual cause of the problem.
 You can schedule an appointment with our office by calling 516-336-4902.